gunvirranu/perturb/README.md

 A specific point in time is represented as a `perturb::JulianDate`.
 You can either construct one from a specific date and time via `perturb::YMDhms` or offset a number of days from the `epoch()` of a satellite.

-Passing in a time point to the `propagate(...)` method of a satellite yields a position and velocity vector, which are both just a `std::array<double, 3>`.
-These vectors are in kilometres and are represented in the [TEME][ECI-TEME] coordinate reference frame.
+Passing in a time point to the `propagate(...)` method of a satellite yields a `StateVector`, which contains a time-stamp, and a position and velocity vector.
+These vectors are just a `std::array<double, 3>`, measured in kilometres, and are represented in the [TEME][ECI-TEME] coordinate reference frame.
 The details of this frame can get a bit annoying, so this library does _not_ handle converting it to others.
 For handling Earth-centered reference frames such as TEME and transformations between them, you may be interested in the [`gelocus`][gelocus] library.

 Check out [this page][perturb-docs] for some slightly more detailed documentation of the interface.